Treaty of Campo Formio: Terms

 Beyond the usual clauses of "firm and inviolable peace", the treaty transferred a number of Austrian territories into French hands.
 Lands ceded included the Austrian Netherlands (most of modern Belgium).
 Territories of the Republic of Venice were divided between the two states: certain islands in the Mediterranean, including Corfu and other Venetian possessions in the Ionian Sea were turned over to the French.

-The city of Venice with Terraferma (Venetian mainland), Venetian Istria, Venetian Dalmatia and the Bay of Kotor region were turned over to the Habsburg emperor.
-Austria recognized the Cisalpine Republic and the newly created Ligurian Republic, formed of Genoese territories, as independent powers.
+The city of Venice with the Terraferma (Venetian mainland), Venetian Istria, Venetian Dalmatia and the Bay of Kotor region were turned over to the Habsburg emperor.
+Austria recognized the Cisalpine Republic and the newly created Ligurian Republic, formed of Savoyard state and Genoese territories, as independent powers.

-The states of the Kingdom of Italy formally ceased to owe fealty to the Holy Roman Emperor, ending the formal existence of the Kingdom of Italy, which as a personal holding of the Emperor, had existed de jure but not de facto since at least the 14th century.
+The Italian states formally ceased to owe fealty to the Holy Roman Emperor, ending the formal existence of the Kingdom of Italy, which, as a personal holding of the emperor, had existed de jure but not de facto since at least the 14th century.

-The treaty contained secret clauses signed by Napoleon and representatives of the Holy Roman Emperor, which divided up certain other territories, made Liguria independent and agreed to the extension of the borders of France up to the Rhine, the Nette, and the Roer.
+The treaty contained secret clauses signed by Napoleon and representatives of the Holy Roman emperor, which divided up certain other territories, and agreed to the extension of the borders of France up to the Rhine, the Nette, and the Roer.
 Free French navigation was guaranteed on the Rhine, the Meuse and the Moselle.
 The French Republic had been expanded into areas that had never before been under French control.

 The treaty was composed and signed after five months of negotiations.
-It was basically what had been agreed earlier at the Treaty of Leoben in April 1797, but the negotiations had been spun out by both parties for a number of reasons.
-During the negotiating period the French had to crush a royalist coup in September.
-That was used as a cause for the arrest and deportation of royalist and moderate deputies in the Directory.
+Its terms largely reflected those agreed upon earlier in the Treaty of Leoben in April 1797, although the talks were prolonged by both parties for various reasons.
+During this period, the French had to suppress the Coup of 18 Fructidor, a royalist uprising in September, which served as a pretext for the arrest and deportation of royalist and moderate deputies from the Directory.

 Napoleon's biographer, Felix Markham, wrote "the partition of Venice was not only a moral blot on the peace settlement but left Austria a foothold in Italy, which could only lead to further war."
 In fact, the Peace of Campo Formio, though it reshaped the map of Europe and marked a major step in Napoleon's fame, was only a respite.
 One consequence was the Peasants' War, which erupted in the Southern Netherlands in 1798 following the French introduction of conscription.

 As a result of the treaty, Gilbert du Motier, marquis de Lafayette, a prisoner from the French Revolution, was released from Austrian captivity.

 By passing Venetian possessions in Greece, such as the Ionian Islands, to French rule, the treaty had an effect on later Greek history neither intended nor expected at the time.